 STEAM at Berkeley Carroll

 Berkeley Carroll’s STEAM initiative is focused on offering students exciting opportunities to delve deeply into Science, Technology, Engineering, Art and Math.
 But more importantly, STEAM is about pushing students and teachers to explore the intersections of these disciplines and how they can be used to solve real-world problems.

 Consider the 6th grade water project.
 Students study the physics and chemistry of water, and learn about the water cycle.
 But they also learn about water scarcity around the world, and how 700 million people globally don’t have easy access to safe drinking water.
 In their Humanities class, students read A Long Walk to Water, in which one of the main characters, an 11 year-old girl, has travel several miles each day to fetch water for her family.
 To help put the situation in perspective, Berkeley Carroll 6th graders work in teams to carry five gallons of water – the amount a family living in a water-deprived area might use in a day – a little over 3 miles, wearing t-shirts that encourage passersby to ask them what they’re doing.
-At the end of the unit, students work in their teams to imagine and prototype water catchment and transportation systems that might be useable in a water-stressed environment.
+At the end of the unit, students work in their teams to imagine and prototype water catchment and transportation systems that might be usable in a water-stressed environment.

 This is an example of a STEAM approach, integrating science, technology, engineering, art and math.
 It doesn’t skimp on the science: students still learn the important foundational concepts of chemistry and physics.
 But rather than learning by lecture, or by teacher-designed lab, they’re learning in a way that connects the information to aspects of their lives they find meaningful, which is what brain research shows is optimal for deep understanding and long-term retention.